pressbooks/docs/docs/ubuntu.md

 It should work out-of-the-box.
 If you want to setup staging or production environments, you will need to update all instances of `example.com` and `pressbooks.test` in `~/Code/pressbooks-dev/trellis/group_vars/` to a consistent value.
 For more info, consult the [Trellis docs][15] as that is outside the scope of this tutorial.

 ## 4. Launch

+Note: the Pressbooks Trellis repository currently defines an Ansible role which will fail because Amazon has removed the KindleGen file required by the role.
+See https://github.com/pressbooks/trellis/issues/28.
+To resolve this, you can either comment out this line: https://github.com/pressbooks/trellis/blob/4cf30b98cfa5095a3902506037bec5ead1ac0cea/dev.yml#L30 or point to an available version of the Kindlegen package if you have one.

 Open the terminal.
 Change to the `~/Code/pressbooks-dev/trellis/` directory and run `vagrant up`: